markashleybell/markashleybell.com/posts/election-2015-manifesto-mining.md

 Published: 2015-03-26 16:39
 Updated: 2015-03-26 16:39

-With the 2015 General Election just over a week away, I thought I'd read through the manifestos of the various parties, to try and help me make up my mind who should get my vote.
+With the 2015 General Election just over a week away, I thought I'd read through the manifestos of the various parties, to try and help me decide who should get my vote.

 After an embarrassingly short period of time, I got bored and decided to make them into pretty pictures instead.
 Click on any image below to see the full size version.

 ## Liberal Democrats

 [![Liberal Democrats](${cdn2}/img/post/manifesto-mining-liberal-democrat-sml.png "Liberal Democrats")](${cdn2}/img/post/manifesto-mining-liberal-democrat-lge.png)